HorizenOfficial/developer-horizen-global/docs/introduction/02-blockchain-representation.rst

 NodeViewHelper
 ==============

-All communication between NodeView objects is controlled by NodeViewHolder, which also provides a layer of communication within the application for local data processing of Blocks, Transactions, Secrets, etc.
+All communication between NodeView objects is controlled by NodeViewHolder, which also provides a layer of communication within the application for local data processing of blocks, transactions, secrets, etc.

-In terms of customization, the History object is the only one that is fully controlled by the core and that in almost all circumstances does not need to be extended.
+n terms of customization, the history object is the only one that is fully controlled by the core and that in almost all circumstances does not need to be extended.
 It contains a ready-made implementation of the Latus consensus and of the Cross-Chain Transfer Protocol.

-The core logic of State, Wallet and Memory Pool can instead be extended by sidechain developers:
+The core logic of state, wallet and memory pool can instead be extended by sidechain developers:

  * The “State” is a set of objects that are the result of processing all the previous blocks.
 These objects are needed to validate the next block, to allow the Node to efficiently verify, before applying a block, that all the defined rules have been respected by it.
 The “State” can be extended to keep track of new objects that can be useful to enforce additional rules that can be implemented in the application state interface.